 CHAIN PICKEREL.
-Pickerel haven't been aggressive but some continue to be caught in many areas.
+Pickerel haven't been aggressive but continue to be caught in many areas.

 WALLEYE.
 Few reports this week.
-Places to try include Beach Pond, Coventry Lake, Mashapaug Lake, Mount Tom Pond, Squantz Pond, Saugatuck Reservoir, Lake

-Saltonstall and Batterson Park Pond.
+Places to try include Beach Pond, Coventry Lake, Mashapaug Lake, Mount Tom Pond, Squantz Pond, Saugatuck Reservoir, Lake Saltonstall and Batterson Park Pond.

 CONNECTICUT RIVER.
-Flows in the river are on the low side and very comfortable for fishing/boating, currently 4,950 CFS at Thompsonville.
-Bowfin fishing is good.
-Good action for catfish (Whites and Channels) through the river, with some 30 inch cats caught in the Enfield area.
+Flows in the river are on the low side and very comfortable for fishing/boating, currently 4,820 CFS at Thompsonville.
+Bowfin fishing remains good.
+Good action for catfish (Whites and Channels) throughout the river.
 For catfish, fish the deep holes by day and the adjacent shallow flats by night.
-Fishing for Largemouth Bass was slow-fair in the Salmon River Cove/Haddam Meadows area.
-Smallmouth Bass continue to provide steady action in the Enfield area.
-Pike and Black Crappie fishing continue to be worth a trip or two.
-Some decent Common Carp action is being found, and reports include a 40 lb beauty caught-and-released in the Enfield area.
+Fishing for Largemouth Bass was fair to good in the Salmon River Cove/Haddam Meadows area.
+Smallmouth Bass continue to provide steady action in the Enfield area and Black Crappie continue to provide some action.
+Some decent Common Carp action is being found throughout the river.